 VOLUNTEER

-Even a Little of Your Time Can Help!
+Even a Little of Your Time

 Have free time and want to help?
 Do you like working with dogs?
 Do you like talking to people?